sadhamhussain13/SuperMarket-Sales-Prediction/README.md

 - Split the dataset into training and testing sets for model training and evaluation.

 ## Model Training:
-- Utilized various machine learning algorithms including:
+- There are various algorithms used for classification tasks, including:
   - KNeighbors Classifier
   - Support Vector Classifier (SVC)
   - Random Forest Classifier